 Château de la Muette

 Chateau de la Muette is a castle located in the town of Marmottan, France.
 It has a long and eventful history, dating back to the 18th century.
-The castle has been used as a fortress, a royal residence, and even a prison.
+The castle has been used as a fortress, a royal residence, and prison.

 See Related: Best Parks in Paris to Visit